gamejolt/gamejolt/README.md

 ### Translations

 Translations are done by the community.
-If you want to participate, feel free to join at https://poeditor.com/join/project/B4nWT6EgnD.
+If you want to participate, feel free to join [here](https://poeditor.com/join/project/B4nWT6EgnD).

 ### Building